essoen/essoen.github.io/content/blog/2025/02-03-leadership-as-a-platform.md

 * **Service-Oriented Leadership:** We view leadership activities as **services**, not just tasks.
 This ensures that all necessary information is accessible and that teams are effectively onboarded into our strategic direction.
 * **Team Responsibility:** Leadership and alignment are collective responsibilities rather than being solely on the shoulders of managers.
 This fosters a more collaborative and engaged environment.

-This approach helps us maintain a **cohesive strategy**, ensuring that everyone at Capra remains aligned and informed.
+This approach helps us maintain cohesive strategy, ensuring that everyone at Capra remains aligned and informed.

 ### The Services We Offer